a2stuff/a2d/res/notes/testplan.md

 * Browse to a directory containing 7 files.
 Verify that the scrollbar is inactive.
 * Browse to a directory containing 8 files.
 Verify that the scrollbar is active.
 Press Apple+Down.
 Verify that the scrollbar thumb moves to the bottom of the track.

 * Launch DeskTop.
-Special > Format a Disk....
+Special > Format Disk....
 Select a drive with no disk, let the format fail and cancel.
 File > Copy To....
 Verify that the file list is populated.

 * Create a directory, and in the directory create a file named "A.B" then a file named "A".
 Browse to the directory.
 Verify "A" sorts before "A.B".